wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 Open the mappings file `mappings_4.json`.
 Find the lines corresponding to the variables above.

-3. Implement these minimum and maximum values by adding the following line to the right of the `"data:` code:
+3. Implement these minimum and maximum values by adding the following line to the right of the `data:` code:

     ```bash
     "valid_min": "const:a", "valid_max": "const:b"